Jerzy Popiełuszko: Early life and priesthood

-Popiełuszko was born on 14 September 1947 in Okopy, near Suchowola.
+Alfons was born on 14 September 1947 in Okopy, near Suchowola.
 After finishing school, he attended the priests' seminary at Warsaw.
-In 1966–1968, he served his army duties in a special force in Bartoszyce, aimed at keeping young men from becoming priests.
-This treatment had no effect on Popiełuszko's beliefs, as, after finishing his army service, he continued his studies; however, the repeated punishments for his resistance affected his health for the rest of his life.
-Popiełuszko, with seminary superiors' permission, changed his name from Alfons to Jerzy because the word "alfons" was used to describe a person (especially a man) who deals with prostitution, giving it a negative connotation in Warsaw.
+In 1966–1968, he served his army duties in a special force in Bartoszyce, aimed at keeping young men with religious vocations from entering the clergy.
+This treatment had no effect on Alfons's beliefs, as, after finishing his army service, he continued his studies; however, the repeated punishments for his resistance affected his health for the rest of his life.
+Alfons, with seminary superiors' permission, changed his name from Alfons to Jerzy because the word "alfons" was used to describe a person (especially a man) who deals with prostitution, giving it a negative connotation in Warsaw.
+Living in the multicultural Podlasie region, the Popiełuszko family is sometimes perceived today as Belarusian; it is pointed out that during the first years of his life, the future priest communicated in a Belarusian dialect referred to as simple language.

 Popiełuszko was ordained a priest by Cardinal Stefan Wyszyński in May 1972.
 As a young priest he first served in Ząbki near Warsaw in 1972–1975.
 Afterwards, he served in parishes in Warsaw, which consisted of the common people as well as students.
-In 1981, Jerzy Popiełuszko joined the workers, taking part with strikers in the Warsaw Steelworks.
+In 1981, Popiełuszko joined the workers, taking part with strikers in the Warsaw Steelworks.
 Thereafter he was associated with workers and trade unionists from the Solidarity movement who opposed the communist regime in Poland.

 He was a staunch opponent of the communist regime and, in his sermons, interwove spiritual exhortations with political messages, criticizing the government, expressing solidarity with the interned and motivating people to protest.
 During the period of martial law, the Catholic Church was the only force that could voice protest comparatively openly, with the regular celebration of Mass presenting opportunities for public gatherings in churches.